Blog Ambassador Takes to the Green

 What makes the sports experience so wonderful is that kids can try new things without a huge sign-up fee at the beginning of the season.
 You can find an orange-shirted employee who can answer questions, give you expert advice, and explain the rules of the game or sport—so even if you have no idea how golf or hockey or baseball works, they are available to help.
 You’re not just paying admission to play a few rounds of golf, but to enjoy the whole sports experience with the entire museum for one price.

 What’s not so great is the discovery that I am not a golf prodigy.
 I’m still trying to get my head around this, but hey, maybe your kids are.
-Why don’t you head to the Sports Legends Experience at The Children’s Museum and find out for yourself?
+Why don’t you head to the sports experience at The Children’s Museum and find out for yourself?